About

 I am a PhD candidate in Sociology at UC San Diego.

-My dissertation explores Gen Z’s financial habits and ideas about money.
-Surveys show that 45% of Gen Zs became financial investors before they turned 20—an unprecedented level of investment by young people.
-Using financial investment as a focal point, my research asks several linked questions: (1) How does a young person’s social class background affect their attitudes and behaviors around money?
-(2) Who becomes a financial risk-taker, and why? and (3) How is Gen Z’s interest in financial markets driven by changing attitudes regarding the proper role of work in life?
-Through this research, I hope to provide sociological insight into headline-grabbing phenomena like quiet quitting and meme stock investment, and more generally into how young people are adapting to increasing financial uncertainty.
+My dissertation explores Gen Z’s financial management, with a particular interest in financial investment.
+Surveys show that 45% of Gen Zs became financial investors before they turned 20, which represents an unprecedented level of investment by young people.
+To better understand this surge, my research asks several linked questions: (1) How is young peoples’ financial investment related to their social mobility goals?
+(2) What role does investment play in relation to more traditional mobility strategies within higher education and careers? and (3) What effect does race and gender have on how young people approach financial management?
+Through this research, I hope to provide sociological insight into headline-grabbing phenomena like quiet quitting and meme stock investment, and more generally into how young people are adapting to increasing economic uncertainty.